JorgeLGonzalez/dungeoncrawl/README.md

 See https://opengameart.org/ for more game art.

-## Issue: items hide monsters

-Annoying that monsters may disappear behind items.
-Think this is because monsters and items are all rendered in entity_render which simply loops through all entities (including the player).
-We could ensure items are rendered first, that should fix it.

 ## Issue: periphery walls

 In the cell automata and drunkard walk builders, the floor often hits the screen boundary without walls.
 Is that expected?
 Regardless, it looks weird.